ahape/pokered/README.md

 ### Just For Fun

--   All wild encounters and trainers consist of 100% **random** Pokemon.
+-   Made it so all wild encounters and trainers consist of 100% **random** Pokemon.
 This means you can trudge through the grass just outside of Pallet Town and catch a level 3 Mewtwo (if you get lucky enough).
-This also means that Brock (along with every other _special_ trainer) will have random Pokemon.
+This also means that Brock (along with every other trainer) will have random Pokemon.
 These Pokemon are not predetermined, either.
 So every time you go through the Elite Four, you will be fighting different Pokemon.
 Their levels will all be the same as they would be during normal gameplay (same goes to the wild Pokemon).
--   Player starts with an option between Mew, Mew, and Mew.
+-   Player now starts with an option between Mew, Mew, and Mew.
 Mainly, because Mew makes an awesome Pokemon for piling HMs onto.
 This becomes greatly beneficial later on in the game when you are trying to figure out which Pokemon should learn a particular HM move.
 HM moves are necessary to get